KShebek/cbe504/main.typ

 ce("2 NO2") &fwdArrow(k_1) ce("NO + NO3^∙") quad (r_1 << r_(-2),r_2)\
 ce("NO3^∙ + CO") &eqArrow(k_2,opposite:k_(-2)) ce("NO2 + CO2").
 $
-For the reaction to be second-order in #conc("NO2") and not depend on other species, it is evident that the first step must be substantially slower than the second step.
+For the reaction to be second-order in #conc("NO2") and not depend on other species, it is evident that the first step must be substantially slower than the second step such that it dominates the kinetic expression.
-Indeed, that is the case: the bimolecular reaction of two #ce("NO2") molecules is substantially slower than the reaction of #ce("NO3^∙") and #ce("CO"), such that it is the former that dominates the rate expression.
+Indeed, that is the case: the bimolecular reaction of two #ce("NO2") molecules is substantially slower than the reaction of #ce("NO3^∙") and #ce("CO"), such that it is the former that dominates.
 The rate law in this case is
 $ r = k_1 conc("NO2")^2, $<eq:rate_no>
+which is based solely on the rate-determing step (i.e. the first reaction).
-which does not contain any transient intermediates in it, so we can leave it as-is without further manipulation.
+It does not contain any transient intermediates in it, so we can leave it as-is without further manipulation.
 Clearly, #ref(<eq:rate_no>) agrees with the experimental observation that the rate appears to be dependent on #ce("NO2") but not #ce("CO").

-This example also highlights how the presence of a rate-determining step inherently implies that any other equilibrated steps are in quasi-equilibrium.
+This example also highlights how the presence of a rate-determining step inherently implies that any other reversible steps are in quasi-equilibrium.
 This is because quasi-equilibrium can generally be invoked when the forward and reverse rates are much faster than the surrounding steps in the proposed mechanism.

 While it is tempting to invoke a rate-determining step since it greatly simplifies the algebra, one should be cautious about doing so without being extremely precise about what is being invoked.